Tactics/cf_developer_docs/source/includes/11_authentication_personal_access_token.html.md

     Functionality for SME users to create these tokens will be added when a valid use case is presented.
 </aside>

-Personal access tokens are always exactly 80 ASCII charachters (or bytes) long.
+Personal access tokens are always exactly 80 ASCII characters (or bytes) long.

 ### Creating an personal access token